CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> enforce-first-as</h>

-Configures BGP to check that the first AS matches the peer's AS when BGP updates are received from eBGP peers with this configuration.
+Configures BGP to check that the first AS matches the AS of the neighbor when BGP updates are received from eBGP neighbors with this configuration.
 You can specify `on` or `off`.

 ### Command Syntax